Cora Byrne · Founder, The Ór Standard · April 2026

 When I audit documentation, I look at whether the information architecture maps to how users actually think, not how the internal team has organised the product.
 I look at whether terminology is consistent enough to be held in working memory.
 I look at whether procedural documentation is broken into genuinely discrete steps.
 I look at whether headers communicate content rather than tease it.
 I look at whether the reading level is calibrated to the actual audience rather than the assumed audience.
 None of these are specialist accessibility considerations.
 They are the baseline of documentation that works.

 I built The Ór Standard to raise that baseline.
-I did it partly because I have spent my career in a field that produces a product I often can't use myself.
-Without pulling punches, I find that professionally unacceptable.
-I also did it partly because every organisation I have worked with has the same fundamental problem: they have documentation that was never designed to be used, only to exist.
+I did it partly because I have spent my career in a field that produces a product I often cannot use myself, and I find that professionally unacceptable.
+I did it partly because every organisation I have worked with has the same fundamental problem: they have documentation that was never designed to be used, only to exist.

 Accessible documentation is not a feature you add at the end.
 It is a structural property of documentation that was designed correctly from the beginning.
-And it begins with the architecture.
-This is where The Ór Standard always begins.
+And it begins with the architecture — which is where The Ór Standard always begins.

 Cora Byrne is the founder of The Ór Standard.
 She is dyslexic, dyscalculic, and dyspraxic — and has built a career in documentation precisely because of what those experiences have taught her about what good documentation actually requires.